raynardj/python4ml/README.md

 #### Also created for coderbunker deep learning

-This course is the basic deep learning course that follows closely on Jeremy Howard's course.fast.ai
+This course is the basic deep learning course that follows closely on Jeremy Howard's [fast.ai course](course.fast.ai)

 #### Environment Installation